 Please refer to our list of approved minors for Journalism majors.

-Information on how to declare/change your major/minor to Journalism via your Student Center can be found on the Registrar's website.
+Information on how to declare/change your major/minor to Journalism via your Student Center can be found on the Registrar's Major/Minor webpage.

 The documents on this website/webpage might not be fully accessible to persons with disabilities.
-We are working to fix these accessibility barriers by January 2022.
 If you experience difficulty in accessing this content, please contact the Department of Journalism by email at firstname.lastname@example.org and we will provide you with accessible alternatives.